Courier-Package-Manager/Courier/README.md

 features in the hope that it will assist with the local dependency maintaince of future projects.

+Tox is planning to make an entrance sooner or later in this project once enough code is written and enough substantial unit tests are introduced.
+The process of automating testing will also greatly help me test less because everything is being automated.
+More on this to come once unit tests are introduced.
 ## Contributing
 When making commits in a forked repository (with the intent of a pr) please ensure that you read the [commits](commits.md) syntax file.
 Note that this file also generally applies